walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 2. Delete the **SmartHotelDBRG** resource group containing the Azure SQL Database.

+3. Delete the **BastionRG** resource group by first deleting the Bastion resource then deleting the resource group itself.

-3. Delete the **SmartHotelRG** resource group containing the migrated VMs and related infrastructure resources.
+4. Delete the **SmartHotelRG** resource group containing the migrated VMs and related infrastructure resources.

-4. Delete the **AzureMigrateRG** resource group containing the Azure Migrate resources (if not done already at the end of Exercise 3).
+5. Delete the **AzureMigrateRG** resource group containing the Azure Migrate resources (if not done already at the end of Exercise 3).